 When they mix with the enzymes, the colors change from light brown to dark brown poop.

 5. Red Poop

 Red poop may indicate a problem in the lower digestive tract such as the gut, rectum, and anus.

-Like other poop colors, it may also occur due to the food you consumed.
-Some foods that make you poop red are beets, tomato juices and soups, and foods with red coloring.
+Like other poop colors, it may also occur due to what you’ve eaten.
+Some foods that make your poop red are beets, cranberries, tomato juices and soups, and anything with red food coloring.

 6. Yellow Poop